 The HistoryGrand Central Terminal began as Grand Central Depot in 1871, an innovative new train station servicing New York’s biggest rail lines.
 It was almost entirely torn down and rebuilt in the years between 1903 and 1913, reborn as the Beaux Arts gem now called Grand Central Terminal.
+By the mid-1940's, the Terminal was at its peak, with more than 60 million people passing through every year; almost half the population of the United States.
 Today, Grand Central Terminal is a hub for New York’s many commuter trains.
-By the mid-1940s, the Terminal was at its peak, with more than 60 million people passing through every year; almost half the population of the United States.
 Dozens of television shows and movies have been filmed at Grand Central Terminal, including The Avengers, Carlito’s Way, Midnight Run, even the cartoon hit Madagascar.

-Come HungryGrand Central Terminal has lots of places to eat, offering everything from a Starbucks coffee or a quick burger at Shake Shack, to some of the most historic fine dining in Manhattan.
-Grand Central’s Oyster Bar is the oldest restaurant on the Dining Concourse, having served world class seafood since the building opened itself in 1913.
+Come HungryGrand Central Terminal has lots of places to eat - 35 of them to be exact.
+Everything from a Oren's Daily Roast coffee or a quick burger at Shake Shack, to some of the most historic fine dining in Manhattan is available here.
+Grand Central’s Oyster Bar & Restaurant is the oldest restaurant on the Dining Concourse, having served world class seafood since the building opened itself in 1913.
 It’s as famous for its design as the building it calls home, with its vaulted tile ceilings providing the best acoustics for quiet conversation in the city.
-For a step back in time, head for a drink at the Campbell Apartment, a trendy cocktail lounge often called one of the best bars in the United States.
+For a step back in time, head for a drink at The Campbell Bar, a trendy cocktail lounge often called one of the best bars in the United States.
 The room used to be the private salon of tycoon John W. Campbell, and its impeccable architecture has been completely restored to breathtaking effect.
 If you don’t feel like stopping for lunch or a drink, you can spend your time in one of New York’s most popular activities: shopping!
-Grand Central Terminal has nearly 70 shops inside where you can buy everything from computers and shoes to bath products and sportswear.
+Grand Central Terminal has 60 shops inside where you can buy everything from toys and shoes to bath products and sportswear.

-Visiting Grand Central TerminalGrand Central Terminal, often called Grand Central Station or GCT, is located in the center of New York City's midtown Manhattan, at the intersection of 42nd Street and Park Avenue.
+Visiting Grand Central TerminalGrand Central Terminal, or GCT, is located in the center of New York City's midtown Manhattan, at the intersection of 42nd Street and Park Avenue.

 Location: 42nd Street and Park Avenue, New York City, NY